 - Headsail reefing/furling is controlled from the helm position.

-- Free Flying Reacher on a furling system.
+- Free Flying Reacher, from ONE sail, on a furling system.

 - Prismatic glass deck lights fitted